foundweekends/pamflet/docs/04/g.markdown

 ### Default color scheme

-The default scheme is redmond.
+The default scheme is github.
 To change it to something else, set `color_scheme` property:

-    color_scheme=github
+    color_scheme=monokai

 ### Custom color scheme